DejaGianelli/adaptive-bitrate-streaming-poc/readme.md

 ## Adaptive Bitrate Streaming POC

-A simple POC of Adaptive Bitrate Streaming using PHP, ffmpeg and Google's Shaka Player
+A simple POC of Adaptive Bitrate Streaming with DASH protocol, PHP, ffmpeg and Google's Shaka Player

 ### Building the image
 ```bash